Nursing License Requirements in California

 A prospective RN should enroll in an approved program in professional nursing.
-A list of programs that have been approved within California can be found on the RN site (http://www.rn.ca.gov/schools/index.shtml).
-You can find more information about California's LVN programs in the article, "Choosing an RN program in California".
+A list of programs that have been approved within California can be found on the RN site (http://www.rn.ca.gov/education/index.shtml).

 Candidates who fail an examination attempt will need to re-apply to the California Board and pay an additional fee.

 Out of State RN Candidates

 Both out-of-state and internationally licensed nurses are considered for California licensure.
 If a nurse is currently licensed and has already taken the required examination, the process is called endorsement.
 The candidate should provide verification from the state in which he originally passed the license exam in addition to the one where he is currently licensed.

 The Board notes that Excelsior graduates are subject to the same requirements as other out-of-state applicants.
 Anyone who enrolled in a program from December 6, 2003 on has been required to have supervised clinical practice, obtained concurrently with nursing theory.